gcallah/indras_net/README.md

 edgebox_model.py implements the "Edgeworth Box" model of exchange from economics. edgebox_run.py runs this model.

+emp_model.py and emp_run.py are some experiments with agent heirarchies.

 entity.py contains the basic agent class, and basic environment, as well as some plumbing for connecting them.

 fashion_model.py is Adam Smith's fashion model.